Cable Hammer Curl: Muscle Worked, Benefit & Alternate

 The cable hammer curl is one of the best exercises that you can do to build your arm muscles.

-When it comes to building massive biceps and forearms, rope hammer curl is an effective isolation workout that targets the brachialis and brachioradialis.
+When it comes to building massive biceps and forearms, the rope hammer curl is an effective isolation workout that also targets the brachialis and brachioradialis.

 The hammer curl has the involvement of several synergist muscles, these muscles include,